 - HBO Max now works in Microsoft Edge, unlike the last time I tried it.
 However, I’m not sure if it’s a bug fixed or the fact Edge is now Chromium based (i.e. running on the same backend as Chrome).

 Who should use HBO Max?

-HBO Max feels like it’d be best for:
+To summarize this HBO Max review, the service feels like it’d be best for: